ejeschke/ginga/doc/dev_manual/canvas.rst

 Editing Objects on a Canvas
 ---------------------------
-``DrawingCanvas``es have a built in editor that can handle basic editing of drawn (or programatically) added items.
+DrawingCanvases have a built in editor that can handle basic editing of drawn (or programatically) added items.

 To enable user editing on a canvas, add the following calls in the setup